patrickhirsh/Uniform-Keyboard/Doc/BuildGuide.md

 Uniform does not have its own case (yet!).

 ### TOFU65
 To get this project off the ground, the Uniform board was designed to fit into a [TOFU65](https://kbdfans.com/collections/tofu65).
 The USB-C Port lines up with the case cutout and the PCB dimmensions match those of other compatible TOFU65 PCBs.
-The only caveat us that the PCB mount holes *do not* line up with those in the TOFU65.
+The only caveat is that the PCB mount holes *do not* line up with those in the TOFU65.
 This is a limitation of the ortholinear layout Uniform utilizes - the mount points overlap with switch positions on Uniform's board, making it impossible to accomodate them.
 This means you will need to come up with your own mounting solution if you'd like to build this keyboard in a TOFU65 case.

-I've personally done this for the first three prototypes of this board (I ❤️ the TOFU) by dremeling off the original standoffs and 3D printing my own using [M2.5 heatset inserts](https://www.amazon.com/gp/product/B08GWKW1K7/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) and [M2.5 screws](https://www.amazon.com/gp/product/B09WJ4WF9K/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
+I've personally done this for the first three prototypes of this board by dremeling off the original standoffs and 3D printing my own using [M2.5 heatset inserts](https://www.amazon.com/gp/product/B08GWKW1K7/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) and [M2.5 screws](https://www.amazon.com/gp/product/B09WJ4WF9K/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
 The 3D printed parts are literally just cylinders with widened bases in which I've heatset the threaded inserts.
 I used double-sided foam tape

 The mounting holes provided on the PCB fit **M2.5** screws.

-The PCB is designed to fit into a [TOFU65](https://kbdfans.com/collections/tofu65), however the mounting holes *do not line up* due to the ortholiner positioning of the keys blocking the TOFU's original standoffs.
+The PCB is designed to fit into a [TOFU65](https://kbdfans.com/collections/tofu65/products/in-stocktofu-65-aluminum-case), however the mounting holes *do not line up* due to the ortholiner positioning of the keys blocking the TOFU's original standoffs.
 I've personally had success removing the original standoffs on the TOFU with a dremel, 3D printing some standoffs with heatset 2.5M inserts, then fixing the attached standoffs to the case with doublesided foam tape so the PCB can be mounted to them.
 The USB-C port position *does* align on the TOFU65.

 Alternatively, [M2.5 standoffs](https://www.amazon.com/gp/product/B01L06CUJG/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) can be had for cheap, and can be used to prop the PCB up off the desk for an exposed-PCB look.
 I've typed many *many* hours with Uniform keyboard prototypes set up this way.